NovelaNeuro/rec_to_nwb/README.md

         device_type: 128c-4s8mm6cm-20um-40um-sl
         description: 'Probe 2'
     # Ntrodes list which refer 1:1 to <SpikeNTrode> elements from xml header existing in rec binary file.
-    # ntrode_id has to match to SpikeNTrode id, probe_id refers to electrode group,
+    # ntrode_id has to match to SpikeNTrode id, electrode_group_id refers to electrode group,
     # bad_channels is a list of broken channels in the map, where map corresponds to the electrode channels
       - ntrode_id: 1
-        probe_id: 0
+        electrode_group_id: 0
         bad_channels: [0,2]
         map:
           0: 0